Gomango999/latenight-code/public/blog_posts/52_unison/52_unison.md

 ---
 title: "How To Exclude Folders When Syncing on Mac"
-description: Using Unison as to sync to the cloud.
+description: Using Unison to sync to the cloud.
 author: Kevin Zhu
 public: true
 uploadDate: 2022-05-21 01:00+11:00